h1v9/go-m2-server/README.md

 This project has been built to not require (almost) any modification to the game client.

 Protocol has been adapted to TMP4 version.
+Packet sequence has to be disabled

 ### Encryption
 Game protocol has been reimplemented thoroughly, original Diffie-Hellman is supported.